Starting a Business

 Additional business insurance coverage to consider

-As we said, there are a number of insurance policies tailored to the various needs of small businesses.
+There are a number of insurance policies tailored to the various needs of small businesses.
 Below are a handful of common insurance products.

 Business Owner’s Policy (BOP)